From your classic Oxfords to your Opera Pumps, the selection of men’s dress shoes is far from slim.

-Much like the Loafer, they are laceless slip-ons, which offer comfort and convenience.
+Much like the Loafer, they are laceless slip-on, which offers comfort and convenience.
 However, the Pumps are reserved for the most formal of events.

 Construction Marks of A Quality Dress Shoe

-The many styles of dress shoes does not end there.
-The construction of the shoes add yet another layer to your shoe choice.
+The construction of the shoes adds yet another layer to your shoe choice.
 Designed with six principal constructions, the difference can determine whether the shoe is more or less formal.

-Sharing many features of the Oxford shoe, the Cap-toe shoe is also a versatile but formal shoe.
-Cap-toe meaning an extra layer of leather at the toe, these shoes add a little more uniqueness to the formal section of your wardrobe.
+Sharing many features of the Oxford shoe, the Cap-toe shoe is also versatile but formal.
+Cap-toe means an extra layer of leather at the toe; these shoes add a little more uniqueness to the formal section of your wardrobe.

-Unlike the Oxford, the Cap-toe shoe do not expose the tied laces, giving them a simple and sleek look fit for many occasions.
-The darker and sleeker the design, the more formal they become.
+Unlike the Oxford, the Cap-toe shoe does not expose the tied laces, giving them a simple and sleek look fit for many occasions.
+The darker and more elegant the design, the more formal they become.
 The less dark, the more causal they become.
 A pair of brown Cap-toe shoes can even be paired with jeans, making them fit for more than just the office.

 Also famous for over two hundred years, it is no wonder why they still are a vital part of the men’s wardrobe today.
-They feature a flare of style, while maintaining the simplicity and elegance, creating a perfect fit for all.
+They feature a flare of style while maintaining simplicity and elegance, creating a perfect fit for all.

 Wingtip Dress Shoes

 These classic yet unique dress shoes reject the idea of plain, simple-faced shoes.
-To add a noticeable flare to your attire, these shoes are a popular choice.
+Instead, to add a noticeable flair to your attire, these shoes are a popular choice.

-Their name stems from embroidery on the cap-toe, which seem like wings stretching along the face of the shoe.
+Their name stems from embroidery on the cap-toe, which seems like wings stretching along the face of the shoe.
 Usually featuring brogue leather, they are the centerpiece of any formal attire.
-The laces maintain the classic appearance of your typical dress shoe, making them perfect to use for your semi-formal work attire, or with your tuxedo on special occasions.
+The laces maintain the classic appearance of your typical dress shoe, making them perfect to use for your semi-formal work attire or with your tuxedo on special occasions.

-Dating back to the 1920s, these formal shoes come in a variety of colors, and recently the two-toned wingtips are making a comeback in style.
-To add flare to your formal wear, the wingtips are the edgy but classic style for you.
+Dating back to the 1920s, these formal shoes come in various colors, and recently the two-toned wingtips are making a comeback in style.
+To add flair to your formal wear, the wingtips are an edgy but classic style for you.

 Pictured Above: Peal & Co.® One-Piece Medallion Toes

-Not very common among formal dress shoes, the medallion style is the punch-designed leather at the toe of the shoe.
-It is most commonly seen in “cowboy” boots, and not intended for formal attire.
+Not very common among formal dress shoes, the medallion style is the punch-designed leather at the shoe’s toe.
+It is most commonly seen in “cowboy” boots and is not intended for formal attire.